pedrocarvalho86/pedrocarvalho86/README.md

-- 👋 Hi, I’m @pedrocarvalho86
+- 👋 Hi, I’m Pedro Carvalho
 - 🌱 I'm an accountant and would like to improve my carreer
 - 🌱 I’m currently learning Data Science
 - 📫 How to reach me - contact@pedrocarvalho.me